TanStack/query/README.md

 The `invalidateQueries` method can be used to invalidate and refetch single or multiple queries in the cache based on their query keys or any other functionally accessible property/state of the query.
 By default, all matching queries are immediately marked as stale and active queries are refetched in the background.

-- If you **no not want active queries to refetch**, and simply be marked as stale, you can use the `refetchActive: false` option.
+- If you **do not want active queries to refetch**, and simply be marked as stale, you can use the `refetchActive: false` option.
 - If you **want inactive queries to refetch** as well, use the `refetchInactive: true` option

 ```js